EcoTrain/WM_doc/docs/presentation/intro/intro.md

 ---
-sidebar_position: 1
 id: presentation_intro
-title: 'Description'
+title: "General description"
-slug: /presentation/intro
+slug: /presentation
 ---

+This site is a user guide for the [`Wellness Monitor`](https://wellness.a2rd.com) app.

+In the navigation menu, you can find the sections that interest you in order to familiarize yourself with the functionality and instructions for use.

+Also here is the [`logging of releases`](/docs/presentation/release_notes), a description of the released builds of the application and the planned functionality in the future.

-## Documentation
+## Platform markers

-This section describes the conceptual part of the system

-Navigation may contain pins of different colours.
+Navigation may contain **pins** of different colours.
 The presence of a pin indicates that only one or two platforms support a module.

 - ![#f03c15](https://via.placeholder.com/15/000000/000000?text=+) ` iOS`
 - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) ` Android`